 2008/2012 Tier 1 Decisions Selection of preferred alignment corridors Selected preferred corridors for connecting the Bay Area to the Central Valley north of Fresno to be studied in more detail in Tier 2 EIR/EIS.
 Selection of preferred station locations Selected stations locations along the preferred corridors to be studied in more detail in Tier 2 EIR/EISs.

-Adoption of mitigation strategies Adopted broad mitigation strategies to be refined and applied at Tier 2, as part of project planning and development and environmental review.
+2008/2012 Tier 1 Decisions Adoption of mitigation Adopted broad mitigation strategies to be refined and applied at Tier 2, as part of strategies project planning and development and environmental review.